crusaderky/xarray_mongodb/doc/nep18.rst

 The most complicated use case that xarray_mongodb has to deal with is

 1. a :class:`xarray.Variable`, which wraps around
-2. a :class:`pint.quantity._Quantity`, which wraps around
+2. a :class:`pint.Quantity`, which wraps around
 3. a :class:`dask.array.Array`, which wraps around
 4. a :class:`sparse.COO`, which is built on top of
 5. two :class:`numpy.ndarray`.